maitreyeetiwari5/FPA-Variance-Automation/README.md

 **[Excel workbook](fpa_variance_analysis.xlsx)** - the same analysis as a 3-sheet report (Summary, Variance Detail, Action Items) for anyone who wants it in Excel.

+A domain-specific extension of this pipeline - forecasting real US mutual fund flows instead of synthetic budget data — lives at [Fund-Flow-Forecasting](https://github.com/maitreyeetiwari5/fund-flow-forecasting).

 ## Problem

 Monthly variance review doesn't scale by adding headcount.
 Reviewing budget-vs-actual across dozens of line items each month means either hours of manual scanning, or a single flat threshold that over-flags noisy categories (campaign-driven marketing spend) while missing real issues in stable ones (salaries, where even a small deviation matters).